 Dead people like here, 6 feet under.
 A creek, still alive, flows further down.

 Finally, the creek emerges from concrete and steel confines.
-Trails begin, allowing enjoyment of creek + ravine.
+Trails begin, allowing enjoyment of creek plus ravine.
 It is a hidden treasure.

 Great bridges span the ravine.
 No soil berms restricting us here.

 So I get it if you don’t want to trace a buried creek.
-But if you haven’t been to this ravine, I beg you to put it on your list this summer.
+But if you haven’t been to this ravine, I beg you to put it on your summer hiking list.

 Close to Mt Pleasant Road.
 Someone decided that, well before it gets there, the creek must go back underground?
 For what?
 A picnic area.

-The creek appears to emerge from its confines again eats of Mt Pleasant Road.
-Turns out Yellow Creek is still buried in the ravine east of Mt Pleasant Road, in a drain beside the open channel.
+The creek appears to emerge from its confines again east of Mt Pleasant Road.
+Turns out Yellow Creek is still buried here in a drain beside the open channel.

 Meanwhile, the open creek is actually the outflow of the diversion trunk sewer for Castle Frank Brook, carrying water from Cedarvale Ravine.
 It was buried in preparation of the Spadina Expressway, but was never undone after it was cancelled.